In this post, we will talk about the Mechanical advantage formula for different simple machines.

 Mechanical Advantage MA = Fr/Fe = resistance force/effort force.

-Machine uses this resistance force to lift or pull a load.
+The machine uses this resistance force to lift or pull a load.
 So resistance force is equal (magnitude wise) to the load overcome by the machine.

 Therefore, we can also write